 Falls are a major source of injuries for patients in hospital.
 There are a number of causes of these accidents.
 Primary among these is staff shortages in hospitals, and fewer staff members around to handle the strenuous tasks involved in shifting and moving patients.
 Many hospitals also do not have clearly outlined procedures and policies in place for the prevention of fall accidents, which makes it much more likely for these accidents to occur.
 Lack of communication among members of a team can also contribute to fall accidents, especially when members are unaware of a patient’s specific medical history, including a history of fall accidents.
 Hospitals that fail to foster and promote a culture of safety and accountability are also much more likely to see high rates of fall accidents.

-If you or a loved one has been injured in a fall accident in the hospital, or any other type of injuries as a result of medical negligence, talk to an Atlanta medical malpractice attorney at the Katz Law Firm, and discuss legal options to claim compensation.
+If you or a loved one has been injured in a fall accident in the hospital, or any other type of injuries as a result of medical negligence, talk to an Atlanta medical malpractice attorney at the Katz Personal Injury Lawyers, and discuss legal options to claim compensation.
 You may be eligible for damages that include medical expenses and other forms of economic and non- economic damages.
 Consult with an attorney at our firm, and determine your rights to a claim.